 Singer Laren, exhibition LA GRANDE BLEUE

-The 12th of September the exhibition LA GRANDE BLEUE opened at Singer Laren.
-Soda provided the design for it.
+On the 12th of September 2023, the exhibition LA GRANDE BLEUE opened at Singer Laren.
+Soda made the design for it.

-For the exhibition design, Soda pursued an abstract representation of the longing for the sea and the sense of infinity which manifests itself, among other things, in a subtle colour palette and carefully chosen sightlines.
-In the process, Soda worked intensively with the museum and graphic designer Esther Noyons.
-The abstract, minimalist approach is also reflected in the campaign image designed by Esther Noyons (www.esthernoyons.nl): see the image of the the bottom on this page.
+For the exhibition design, Soda was in search of an abstract representation of the longing for the sea and the feeling of infinity.
+This resulted in subdued colours and carefully chosen sightlines, among other things.
+In the process, Soda worked closely with the museum (curator Anne van Lienden and guest curator Fred Leeman) and graphic designer Esther Noyons.
+The abstract, minimalist approach was also implemented in the campaign image designed by Esther Noyons (www.esthernoyons.nl): see the bottom image on this page.

-In the entry hall, Soda postioned a more than 7-metre-long print that immediately catches the eye upon entering.
-The print is based on an 1857 photograph by Gustave Le Gray.
-Soda converted Le Gray's photo to negative, which changed the colours from sepia to blue.
+In the first room, Soda positioned a more than seven-metre-long print that immediately catches the eye upon entering.
+This print is based on an 1857 photograph by Gustave Le Gray.
+Soda converted Le Gray's photo to negative, which caused the colour scheme to change from sepia to blue.

 Design campaign image: Esther Noyons